anaseto/goal/docs/Implementation.md

 type VariadicFun func(*Context, []V) V
 ```

-In other words, then take a context and a list of arguments, and they return a
+In other words, they take a context and a list of arguments, and they return a
 new value.
 Each variadic function inspects dynamically its arguments types, and
 process them accordingly.
 One gotcha, though: arguments are in reverse order,
 because the slice comes from the VM's stack.